Course: Integrated Science, Physics, Biotechnology and/or STEM courses

 - A 45 minute webinar describing these lessons can be viewed through YouTube here: https://www.youtube.com/watch?v=e6a-_m0ws8Y.
 You can also download the webinar and the accompanying powerpoint via NOAA’s SOARCE webpage.

-- Overview of Lessons for teachers via PowerPoint: To download a PowerPoint presentation, crafted for teachers, that guides educators through the module lessons, please click here.
+- Overview of Lessons for teachers via PowerPoint: To download a PowerPoint presentation, crafted for teachers, that guides educators through the module lessons, please click here (or access it from Google Drive here).
 Please keep in mind this presentation is for teacher use.
 In many cases, more information is included in the notes section of the PowerPoint file.

 - Lesson Plans: The actual teacher Lesson Plans are located on the lesson pages that can be accessed from the menus and lists below, to the left and/or at the top of each webpage.

 - Standards Addressed: This module aligns with the Next Generation Science Standards, the WA State Standards, and the NOAA Ocean Literacy Standards.
 Please see the Standards Addressed pages for more information on how this module connects to these published education standards.
 Please also see the individual lesson plan pages for additional information on what student do and learn.